 Skip to main content

 Canvas components are the cards a PAL can render on the Magic Canvas surface during a conversation.
-Four are interactive, three display-only: Magic Canvas adds Canvas actions - built-in LLM functions such as canvas_show_question - when the skill is attached.
+Seven components: four interactive, three display-only: Magic Canvas adds Canvas actions - built-in LLM functions such as canvas_show_question - when the skill is attached.
 These are not the same as Tools you create via the Tools API and attach to a PAL.
 If a name collides, your Tools API definition wins.

 Enabling and configuring components